 Physical classrooms are better for learning than online classes

 Similar to class size, the type of classroom doesn’t always reflect success for every student.
 Do some students learn better going to a physical classroom every day?
 Of course, they do.
 Do some students learn better in online classes?
 Also, yes.
-Success in a physical classroom or online classroom depends on learning style so you must know which environment is best for you.
+Success in a physical classroom or online classroom depends on the learning style of an individual so you must know which environment is best for you.

 A couple of bad grades ruin your chances of getting into college